bfeif/personal-website/content/posts/feature-engineering-from-just-latitude-and-longitude.md

 ### 2.3.
 Geohash target encoding

 It's a known fact -- some neighborhoods are more expensive than others.
-So, if we can teach the model to predict .

-There are many ways of creating such a feature -- with spatial clustering (e.g. k-means, hierarchical), with [geospatial indexing (e.g. Geohash, Google S2, Uber H3)](https://towardsdatascience.com/geospatial-indexing-explained-a-comparison-of-geohash-s2-and-h3-68d4ed7e366d), or even using government-created zipcodes.

-Here, we'll use geohash, due to its simplicity
+So, it's possible that giving information to the model about what neighborhood the Airbnb's are in (or what kind of price is expected in each neighborhood) can add predictive power.

+But how to do this?
+More specifically, what's a neighborhood?

+A neighborhood can be anything -- a zip-code, a street, or in our case, [Geohash](https://towardsdatascience.com/geospatial-indexing-explained-a-comparison-of-geohash-s2-and-h3-68d4ed7e366d).
+(I recently wrote an article about Geohash and other geospatial indexing tools — how they work, how to use them, and a comparison of Geohash to the two other most popular geospatial indexing tools.
+Feel free to check it out!)

+In short, Geohash allows us to convert a latitude-longitude point to a fixed neighborhood, thus giving us Airbnbs' neighborhoods as a categorical variable.
+And now, equipped with this neighborhood categorical variable, we can use target encoding to communicate to the model about the expected price in each neighborhod.

 ## References